netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## RESTCONF Example to Retrieve Immutable Configuration {#RESTCONF-example}

   {{RESTCONF-with-immutability}} illustrates a RESTCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" query parameter and the response a server might return.
+For illustrative clarity, some annotations that could otherwise be omitted are shown explicitly in the response.

 ~~~~
 {::include-fold RESTCONF-example.json}